CliMA/Oceananigans.jl/paper/paper.md

 Funding sources?

-We would like to thank Valentin Churavy, Tim Besard, Peter Ahrens, and Alan Edelman for their Julia support, particularly in developing the GPU capabilities of ``Oceananigans``.
+We would like to thank Tim Besard, Peter Ahrens, and Alan Edelman for their Julia support, particularly in developing the GPU capabilities of ``Oceananigans``.

 # References